cncf/tag-app-delivery/operator-wg/whitepaper/03_Capabilities.md

 #### Uninstalling / Disconnect
 **(Current) Issues: https://github.com/cncf/sig-app-delivery/issues/52 & https://github.com/cncf/sig-app-delivery/issues/53**
 When deleting the declarative requested state (in most cases a custom resource),an operator should allow two behaviors:
-- Uninstalling: An operator should be able to complilty remove or delete every managed resource.
+- Uninstalling: An operator should be able to completely remove or delete every managed resource.
 - Disconnecting: An operator should stop managing the provined resources.

 Both processes should be applied to every resource that the operator directly provisioned.